 You may need a root canal if you have a deep cavity that penetrates the pulp inside your tooth.
-During this procedure, we’ll remove the infected pulp and nerve in the tooth’s root.
+During this procedure, our dentists in Ann Arbor, MI, remove the infected pulp and nerve in the tooth’s root.
 Doing this will not only save your tooth but prevent the infection from spreading to your face, jaw, and bloodstream.

 What Happens During a Root Canal?

-It is vital that you receive treatment as soon as possible for an abscessed tooth.
+It is vital that you receive treatment as soon as possible for an.
 An infection will NOT go away on its own.
 The good news is that our office is equipped to handle root canal cases.
 Also, our dentists and their team have the education, training, and experience to ensure your root canal runs smoothly.

-Here’s what you can expect during root canal therapy.
+Here’s what you can expect during an emergency root canal.

 Examining Your Mouth and Taking X-Rays